zstall/DatadogChappy/README.md

 To get the flask app working, I followed this article.
 I'm going to provide a seperate outline as to get Chappy working there are a few extra steps.
 - Here is the article for reference: https://medium.com/techfront/step-by-step-visual-guide-on-deploying-a-flask-application-on-aws-ec2-8e3e8b82c4f7

+- Download the compressed file and extract it in the `home/ubuntu/` directory of your server and follow the instructions below.

 ## Step 1: Create an Ubuntu EC2 on AWS

 - Log in to AWS Console.